Rekhetre: Tomb

-Rekhetre's tomb was excavated in 193–35 by Selim Hassan.
+Rekhetre's tomb was excavated from 1933–1935 by Selim Hassan.
 The tomb was first just known as the tomb of Rekhit-Ra, but was later given the number G 8530.
 The tomb is located in the Central Field which is part of the Giza Necropolis.

 The tomb has a long passage which takes a 90 degree turn to the left and via an entrance leads to a shorter passage.
 A sharp turn to the right leads to a chapel.
 In one corner a niche was created and on the other side three pillars mark the passage to a side room.
 From that side room a sloping passage leads to a burial chamber containing a sarcophagus.
 The sarcophagus was empty.
 The leg bones of a bull were found on top of the sarcophagus, and human bones were found besides the sarcophagus.
 These human remains may be those of Rekhetre herself.
 A recess had been cut in one of the walls to hold the canopic jars, but these had disappeared.